What do you do as a Simulator Pilot?

 How do you relate to our core values in your daily job?

-Tell us about your career journey so far with EPN.
+Tell us about your career journey so far with Entry Point North.

-What is it like working at the Copenhagen site?
+What is it like to work at the Copenhagen site?

 We have a good atmosphere among the colleagues and enjoy each other’s company.
 One moment we can joke and laugh around, and the next we are in position handling multiple airplanes in a new airspace which requires us to be professional and focused.